marinaanagno/marinaanagno.github.io/_pages/publications.md

 **Algebraic Combinatorics** Volume 6 (2023) no. 5, pp. 1189-1210

 [1] [Properties of congruence lattices of graph inverse semigroups](https://arxiv.org/abs/2108.08277) \\
-joint with Zachary Mesyan and James Mitchell\\
+joint with Zachary Mesyan and James D. Mitchell\\
 **International Journal of Algebra and Computation**. \\
 24 pages, to appear